SuyashLakhotia/TechInterview/5 - OS Fundamentals.md

 ## Mutexes & Semaphores

 - A mutex is like a lock.
 Mutexes are used in parallel programming to ensure that only one thread can access a shared resource at a time.
-- A mutex provides mutual exclusion, either producer or consumer can have the key (mutex) and proceed with their work.
-As long as the buffer is filled by producer, the consumer needs to wait, and vice versa.
+- A mutex provides mutual exclusion.
+For example, either a producer or a consumer can have the key (mutex) to proceed with their work.
+As long as the buffer is being filled by the producer, the consumer needs to wait and vice-versa.

-- A semaphore is a signalling mechanism that restricts the number of simultaneous users of a shared resource up to a maximum number.
-Threads can request access to the resource (decrementing the semaphore), and can signal that they have finished using the resource (incrementing the semaphore).
+- A semaphore is a signalling mechanism that restricts the number of simultaneous users for a shared resource up to a maximum number.
+Threads can request access to the resource (by decrementing the semaphore) and can signal that they have finished using the resource (by incrementing the semaphore).
-- Even though the implementation of a mutex is similar to that of a binary semaphore they are not the SAME, a mutex is locking mechanism used to synchronize access to a resource while a semaphore is signaling mechanism (“I am done, you can carry on” kind of signal).
+- Even though the implementation of a mutex is similar to that of a binary semaphore they are not the same.
+A mutex is a locking mechanism used to synchronize access to a resource while a semaphore is more like a signaling mechanism (e.g. "I am done, you can carry on").

 ## Deadlocks